FriendsOfTYPO3/extension_builder/Documentation/GraphicalEditor/Index.rst

 3. Create a domain model
 ========================

-Then create at least one model by dragging the grey tile "New Model Object" to the canvas.
+If you want to extend the extension skeleton to implement business logic, create at least one model by dragging the gray :guilabel:`New Model Object` tile onto the canvas.
 Give it a meaningful name, which must be an UpperCamelCase, alphanumeric string, for example "Blog".

 3.a.
 Edit domain object settings
 --------------------------------